Yorkshire

 36 |

-or Hawksworth Family (of Hawksworth Hall, near Guiseley, parish of Otley,
+Family (of Hawksworth Hall, near Guiseley, parish of Otley, West Yorkshire)

-West Yorkshire) [Extensive archive of papers and documents relating to the
+[Extensive archive of papers and documents relating to the Hawksworth Estate

-Hawksworth Estate in Menston and other properties elsewhere in Yorkshire and
+in Menston and other properties elsewhere in Yorkshire and Lancashire],

-medieval charters, many with wax seals, most extremely well preserved, 16th -
+many with wax seals, most extremely well preserved, 16th - 19th century

-19th century indentures and estate correspondence, surveys of land, numerous
+indentures and estate correspondence, surveys of land, numerous receipts,

-receipts, auction catalogue of sale of the estate in 1955 etc., many on
+auction catalogue of sale of the estate in 1955 etc., many on vellum, some in

-vellum, some in wrappers of The Thoresby Society dating from the 1930s,
+wrappers of The Thoresby Society dating from the 1930s, folds, some browned

-folds, some browned and with tears, most in good condition, in a remarkably
+and with tears, most in good condition, in a remarkably good state of

-good state of preservation, housed in two tin deed boxes: "EL Gaunt
+preservation, housed in two tin deed boxes: "EL Gaunt Hawksworth Papers",

 Hawkesworth |